 As the 10th campus of the University of California, UC Merced draws on the outstanding resources of the UC system, a world renowned center for research and education.
-The research groups in this graduate group have access to major facilities, such as state of the art laser systems, an electron microscopy facility, a nanofabrication facility and NMR on campus.
-Other large facilities, such as synchrotron light sources, located at Stanford and Berkeley labs, are within two hours of driving distances.
+The research groups in this graduate group have access to major facilities, such as state of the art laser systems, an electron microscopy facility, a nanofabrication facility and nuclear magnetic resonance (NMR) spectroscopy on campus.
+Other large facilities, such as synchrotron light sources, located at Stanford University and UC Berkeley labs, are within two hours of driving distances.
 Students also have access to the extensive library holdings and journal subscriptions of the UC system.

-Our young, diverse group of faculty is enthusiastic, driven and invested in student success.
-The faculty at UC Merced is large enough to offer rigorous and comprehensive training but our group is small enough that students receive a lot of personal attention.
-The academic structure and physical proximity also allow collaborative opportunities with other research groups.
+Our active, diverse group of faculty is enthusiastic, driven and invested in student success.
+Our team is large enough to offer rigorous and comprehensive training but small enough that students receive a lot of personal attention.